slarmoo/.github/profile/essentials/codePen/codepen.md

 ## ☑ Assignment

+Create your CodePen account.
 Find an interesting pen that someone else has created.
 Fork the pen and make a minor change.
 Save the pen.
-Submit your CodePen URL, along with a description of what you found interesting, to the Canvas assignment.
+Submit your CodePen URL, along with a description of what you changed, to the Canvas assignment.